Greek Chicken Meatballs (Mediterranean Meatballs)

 If using dried herbs, use half the amount of fresh herbs called for in this Greek yogurt sauce for meatballs, since dried herbs have a stronger flavor than fresh herbs.

-These Mediterranean meatballs are award winning!
+These Mediterranean chicken meatballs are award winning!

-This ground chicken meatballs recipe was chosen as a Community Pick in a contest at Food52 and photographed by James Ransom (photo below).
-This Greek chicken meatball recipe was deemed “as refreshing as it is easy to pull together.“
+This ground chicken meatball recipe was chosen as a Community Pick in a chicken recipe contest at Food52.
+This Greek chicken meatball recipe was deemed “as refreshing as it is easy to pull together.”
+I toasted with a grapefruit vodka cocktail to celebrate the contest win.

 Ingredients